rgeraldporter/inquiry-monad/README.md

 -   Inquiry can run functions against both `Pass` and `Fail` lists
 -   Inquiry always retains the original subject rather than transforming it
 -   Inquiry is designed to be an expressive, easily understood API, to be learned with little or no previous functional programming experience requirement
--   While Inquiry is opinionated and has many "`Fail`-first" methods, additional methods are provided that allow for a less opinionated usage if desired
+-   While Inquiry is opinionated and has many "`Fail`-first" methods, additional methods are provided that allow for a differently-opinionated usage if desired

 # Question, Questionset & Receipt